Religion and Worldviews

 KEY STAGE 3 CURRICULUM

-Hillcrest School has adopted the Birmingham Agreed Syllabus for Religious Studies and has implemented the syllabus through KS3 Religious Studies lessons across three lessons per fortnight.
+Hillcrest School has adopted the Birmingham Agreed Syllabus for Religious Studies and has implemented the syllabus through KS3 Religion and Worldviews lessons across two lessons per fortnight.

 Students are required to gain knowledge and understanding about religion, to make informed and balanced judgments about religious belief and moral issues, and to apply religious insights to the pupils’ own lives.